• Skip to primary navigation

 If you plan on keeping your laptop for college, ensure that the anti-virus and spyware are updated.
 Check with your college to see if they offer free software for students.

-Cleaning your computer of unnecessary photos, apps, etc... will make the computer run more smoothly.
-If you visit the computer center on your university campus website, they will probably have a list of recommended software to install.
+Cleaning your computer (Affiliate Link) of unnecessary photos, apps, etc... will make the computer (Affiliate Link) run more smoothly.
+If you visit the computer (Affiliate Link) center on your university campus website, they will probably have a list of recommended software to install.

 If you need to purchase a new laptop, look for one that is common for your major.
-Visit the recommended things to bring on your college's website for more details.
+For more details, visit your college's website's recommended things to bring section.
 They usually have a general list to help you.

 Taking the car to campus? do these things first.

-And make sure your insurance is informed.
+Make sure your insurance is informed.
 You are required to tell them where your car is being "garaged."
-Be aware that your car insurance premiums may increase if you go into a city or a higher crime area.
+Be aware that your car insurance premiums may increase if you go to a city or a higher-crime area.

 Plan Plan Plan